FrostyDeers/Study/boi.md

 bruh moment

-i dunno if this works
+i dunno if this works a